sebastiandedeyne/sebastiandedeyne.com/content/posts/generate-pdfs-with-google-chrome-on-a-forge-provisioned-server.md

 subtitle: Written for Ubuntu ^16.04
 categories: ["articles"]
 keywords:
-  - Laravel
+  - Laravel Forge
-  - forge
-  - sysadmin
+  - devops
 ---

 This week I needed to export some charts generated with HTML & JavaScript as a pdf file.
 I already had implemented the charts on a webpage so I wanted a solution that allowed me to use my existing code for the pdfs.